Whether we live, work or play in Singapore, we increasingly need and want better access to foreign currencies.

 You can also apply for a free contactless Mastercard, allowing you to make online or offline payments in over 150 foreign currencies without incurring any transaction fees and at a wholesale rate.

 With your YouTrip card, you can also withdraw cash overseas at wholesale exchange rates.
-A $5 withdrawal fee will be charged on your overseas cash withdrawals.
+You can withdraw at any overseas Mastercard, Maestro or Cirrus ATMs for a flat $5 withdrawal fee.

 If you have lost your YouTrip card or suspect there may be fraudulent transactions taking place, there’s also a handy function to instantly lock your card from your mobile app.
 This means if you find your card again or realise the “suspicious” transactions were indeed made by you, you can simply activate your card again.
 This way you don’t have to cancel your card or ask for a new card each time this happens.